 Setting Up Substitutions

-Substitutions appear on several reports throughout the system:
+Substitutions appear on several reports:

-Delivery day reports (Kitchen Sheet, Route Sheet, Meal Labels) — When generating these from the Deliveries page, select the automatic substitutions option to see dietary needs filtered for the actual menu items being served that day.
+Delivery day reports (Kitchen Sheet, Route Sheet, Meal Labels) — when generating these from the Deliveries page, select the automatic substitutions option to see dietary needs filtered for the actual menu items being served that day.